 Education and Schools in Abu Dhabi

-The standard, quality of facilities, teaching style, curriculum and teaching language all vary immensely from one school to another.
+Predictably, with so many options, the standard, quality of facilities, teaching style, curriculum and teaching language all vary immensely from one school to another.
 Most expat parents choose an institution that mirrors the characteristics found in their home country's education system.

 International schools in Abu Dhabi